Continuing the Call to Serve

 Dan found himself in a conversation with SFC (RET.
-USA) Charles Gregory Williams, who sustained a Traumatic Brain Injury when a Rocket Propelled Grenade struck and exploded a 50 Cal ammunition box two feet from his head and was later medically retired in November 2011 for wounds received while in combat.
+USA) Charles Gregory Williams, who sustained a Traumatic Brain Injury in Afghanistan in 2006 when a Rocket Propelled Grenade struck and exploded a 50 Cal ammunition box two feet from his head.
+Gregory was later medically retired in November 2011.

 Answering the Need

 Greg commented that he could spend a full day with a PhD certified counselor and not come close to the therapeutic value of sitting around a bonfire with five or six guys who were there.
 Dan quickly responded, “We will provide the bonfire!”

 A New Purpose

 Finding this new purpose to fulfill his passion, Dan with the help of his brother Hunter Fordice, also a Veteran, began putting in place the structure to build environments that would be most beneficial to our Purple Heart recipients.
 On the eve of December 30, 2012, Dan organized a small event with family and friends on the bank of the Mississippi River, announced his plans, and performed an official American Flag Retirement ceremony.
 Among those were the first volunteers and donors and it was then that the Warrior Bonfire Program was ignited.

 From here the primary mission formed to build retreats from donated resources and the program discovered there was a natural secondary mission.
 Bridging the gap between the military and civilian worlds did not only help the Purple Hearts but offered a way for civilians to serve and gain a better understanding of the need.